samplam/Academic-Program_3/README.md

 This program was coded to answer a specific question for an evaluation in an academic course.
 It's a basic currency converter.

 ## Features
-- Basic Python coding with loops and logic
+- Basic C++ coding with loops and logic
 - Lightly commented due to simplicity
 - Structured code for readability